-Wheelbarrow Farm provides full-time employment to four people and apprenticeship positions to four people.
-Currently, all of our positions are full.
+Wheelbarrow Farm provides full-time employment to four people and also several apprenticeship positions.

 Apprenticeships are a great way to explore your farm dream and learn some useful skills.
 If you are thinking about getting into farming or just having a really large garden, this is your place to start.